-This episode, Mak & G talk about different ways to save money on a vacation, how much people spend on Spring Break, and some of the best places in Washington DC that they’re looking forward to seeing.
+This “Money With Mak and G” podcast episode, Mak & G talk about different ways to save money on a vacation, how much people spend on Spring Break, and some of the best places in Washington DC that they’re looking forward to seeing.

 Spring Break is here and it’s time for the best school trip ever, a trip to Washington DC.

 Mak & G are happy they’ve saved a bit of extra cash and are looking at the different things they will need to buy for the trip.

 We talk about how to budget for a holiday, the average cost of Spring Break, and how to save money on your vacation…

 “Tracking flights and getting notifications when prices drop or rise is pretty important.
 Do your work.” – Mak

 00:48 – What to plan when booking a holiday.

 01:18 – What you need money for when on holiday.

 01:38 – How flying early can save you money.